 4. Flow % : At each decision point, we input the flow % of decision outcomes.
 In the example, a requisition is currently required to be adjusted 20% of the time.

 Here’s the map with those 4 types of input data added.
 Note how the key resources (recruiter and hiring manager) are 'piped' into the activities they support.
-We can now “solve” the map using the built-in equations to calculate the overall metrics of time to hire, resource utilization and cost
+We can now “solve” the map using the built-in equations to calculate the overall metrics of time to hire, resource utilization, and cost.
+Let's look at these metrics one by one..

 For our sample data, the model calculates the fastest ‘time to hire’ as 51 days, with the average being 74 days.
-For any specific route we can plot the lead time chart.
+For any specific route, we can plot the lead time chart.
 The one above corresponds to the fastest route achieved in 14% of the hires.

-The map calculates the utilization of the two key resource roles in the model (recruiting staff and hiring manager) and calculates time needed on a per day basis (corresponding to 8 hires per month) or on a per hire basis.
+The map calculates the utilization of the two key resource roles in the model (recruiting staff and hiring manager) and calculates time needed on a per-day basis (corresponding to 8 hires per month) or on a per-hire basis.
 The resource utilization chart shows the relative effort on different activities.

-The value stream model allows us to do ‘what-if’s’ and see their impact on these 3 key metrics.
-The model allows improvement ideas to be posted and managed directly on the map with properties like owner, priority, difficulty of implementation, time etc..
+The value stream model allows us to do ‘what-ifs’ and see their impact on these 3 key metrics.
+The model allows improvement ideas to be posted and managed directly on the map with properties like owner, priority, difficulty of implementation, time, etc.

 If talent acquisition is a critical value stream for your organization, this generic value stream model provides a great short cut to a working value stream model specific to your company that can help you improve the key metrics of time to hire, resource usage and cost per hire .
-The model is easy to acquire, easy to edit and has associated available expert help.
+The model is easy to acquire, easy to edit, and has associated available expert help.
 Contact us via Email: info@evsm.com